jessicastow/AIMS_Masters_Application/README.md

 This repository contains my solution to the AIMS' AI for Science Masters application coding question for 2023.

-- See the[instructions](#Instructions) for this coding task below.
+- See the [instructions](#Instructions) for this coding task below.
 - My `aims.py` (coding solution) file can be found [here](https://github.com/jessicastow/AIMS_Masters_Application/blob/main/aims.py).
-- [My coding solution](#My-coding-solution) is outlined and the functions, variables and methodology used are explained.
+- [My coding solution](#My-coding-solution) is outlined, and the functions, variables and methodology used are explained.
 - [My bonus question solution](#Bonus-question-solution) is also included.

 ### Instructions